CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 In general, the time manager should be advanced by calling *advance\_timestep*.
 This subroutine in **ice\_calendar.F90** automatically advances the model time by ``dt``.
-It also advances the istep numbers and calls subroutine *calendar* to compute additional calendar data.
+It also advances the istep numbers and calls subroutine *calendar* to update additional calendar data.

 The namelist variable ``use_restart_time`` specifies whether to